 My status card expired, can I still access my NIHB?

-Due to the COVID-19 pandemic, service providers should accept status cards or Temporary Confirmation of Registration Documents (TCRDs), with identification, even if the renewal or expiry date has passed, until offices re-open.
+Due to the COVID-19 pandemic, service providers should accept status cards or Temporary Confirmation of Registration Documents (TCRDs) with identification, even if the renewal or expiry date has passed.

 Am I able to view my past claims?

 You can now access your claims, approvals and denials through the NEW Express Scripts website.
 To register you will need your Status Card.